Hisham546/WallpaperGallery/README.md

 # WallpaperGallery  is an application builded for finding best wallpapers
- This app is written entirely in java.
+A wallpaper app written in native android(java)

-  The application is integrated to an api.
-  Libraries used:picasso and retrofit.
+pexel api for getting walls.